 Unlike anonymous blocks, PL/SQL and Java subprograms can be compiled separately and stored in a database.
 When called, they are passed to the PL/SQL engine immediately.
 Moreover, only one copy of a subprogram need be loaded into memory for execution by multiple users.

-PL/SQL Increases Performance Especially in Networked Environments
+PL/SQL Increases Performance

 Figure C-1 PL/SQL Boosts Performance